arifnurhasan/arifnurhasan/README.md

 # Hi there 👋 , I'm Arif!
 I once worked as a Full-stack Web Developer, Graphic Designer. and I have the ability in Quality Assurance Engineer.

-I have a unique hobby that is PROBLEM SOLVING.
-And another hobby is sports.
+I have a unique hobby that is PROBLEM SOLVING, and another hobby is sports.

 I have the knowledge to:
 - Create a web using the CodeIgniter framework